 If that sounds like you, there's a startup that will review your 401(k) for free. (it's not as comprehensive as what Jeff would do, but it also costs nothing)

 First, some information on the company.

-Blooom is a robo-advisor just for your 401(k).
+Blooom is a robo-advisor for your 401(k).
 They will analyze your portfolio for free but the value proposition is that they will do for your 401(k) what Betterment and Wealthfront do for a taxable brokerage account.
-They'll also do it for just ten dollars a month, rather than a percentage of your assets.
+They'll also do it for a flat rate, rather than a percentage of your assets.

-Here's a two-minute explainer video (followed by screenshots when I went through it):
+Here's a thirty-second explainer video (followed by screenshots when I went through it):

 Free 401(k) 5-Minute Analysis

 The analysis is really fast – enter in your birthday (to determine your age) and then the age you wish to retire.